3r1co/cd/docs/kubernetes.md

 	Write down the name of the Pod, you'll need it later for reference.

 1. In order to access your application, you have to deploy a Kubernetes service.
-Download the following file your "CloudAwarenessLab" folder:
+Download the following file your "DevelopmentEnvironment" folder:

     - [service.yaml](./files/kubernetes/service.yaml)